rakhiakter/travel-guru/README.md

 # Travel Guru
+# OverView
+Travel Guru is a user friendly single-page application.

 ## Features
 1. Travel Guru is a user friendly online booking website.
 2. Stunning Visual content as an independent Hotel or Resort.